GenericMage/CoinClash/Type-A/Documentation/CCSettlementRouterDocs.md

 - `CCSettlementPartial.sol` (v0.1.4)

 ### Changes
+- **v0.1.5**: Updated to reflect `CCSettlementRouter.sol` v0.1.2, where`settleOrders` is adjusted to handle `HistoricalData` struct from `getHistoricalDataView`.
+Assigned struct to a variable and accessed fields explicitly for `ccUpdate`.
+Ensured compatibility with `CCListingTemplate.sol` v0.3.6, `CCMainPartial.sol` v0.1.5, `CCUniPartial.sol` v0.1.5, `CCSettlementPartial.sol` v0.1.3.
 - **v0.1.4**: Updated to reflect `CCSettlementPartial.sol` v0.1.4, where `_processBuyOrder` and `_processSellOrder` were refactored to resolve stack-too-deep errors.
 Split into helper functions (`_validateOrderParams`, `_computeSwapAmount`, `_executeOrderSwap`, `_prepareUpdateData`, `_applyOrderUpdate`) using `OrderProcessContext` struct, each handling at most 4 variables.
 Corrected `_computeSwapAmount` to `internal` (not `view`) due to event emissions (`NonCriticalNoPendingOrder`, `NonCriticalPriceOutOfBounds`, `NonCriticalZeroSwapAmount`).
 Compatible with `CCListingTemplate.sol` v0.2.26, `CCMainPartial.sol` v0.1.1, `CCUniPartial.sol` v0.1.5.
 - **v0.1.3**: Added events `NonCriticalPriceOutOfBounds`, `NonCriticalNoPendingOrder`, `NonCriticalZeroSwapAmount` to log non-critical issues.
 Emitted in `_processBuyOrder` and `_processSellOrder` for price out of bounds, no pending orders, and zero swap amount cases to ensure non-reverting behavior with logging.
 - **v0.1.2**: Updated to reflect `CCSettlementRouter.sol` v0.1.0 (refactored `settleOrders` with `OrderContext`), `CCSettlementPartial.sol` v0.1.2 (added `_computeMaxAmountIn`, uses `ccUpdate`), and `CCUniPartial.sol` v0.1.5 (fixed `TypeError` for `BuyOrderUpdateContext`/`SellOrderUpdateContext` with `amountIn`).
 Corrected `listingContract.update` to `ccUpdate`.